 Mathilde Saltiel is a counsel in Latham & Watkins' Paris office and a member of the firm’s global Antitrust & Competition Practice.
 Her practice focuses on EU and French competition law.

-Ms. Saltiel represents international companies before the European Commission and French Competition Authority in merger control proceedings and cartel investigations, and coordinates multijurisdictional merger filings for global transactions.
+Ms. Saltiel represents international companies before the European Commission and the French competition authority in merger control proceedings and cartel investigations, and coordinates multijurisdictional merger filings for global transactions.
 Her main areas of practice embrace merger control, anticompetitive agreements, and abuse of dominant position.
-Ms. Saltiel advises clients active in a broad range of industries including telecoms, chemicals, and energy.
+She also advises clients in the context of private damages actions.
+Ms. Saltiel advises clients active in a broad range of industries including telecoms, financial services, and energy.

 Moreover, she has professional experience in both French and international law firms as well as in the legal department of an American company.
-Ms. Saltiel co-authored several articles in the Concurrences review and in the Semaine Juridique (legal weekly).
+Ms. Saltiel co-authored several articles in the Concurrences review and in the Semaine Juridique (Legal Weekly).

-Ms. Saltiel has recently advised:
+Mathilde Saltiel has recently represented:

-- Worldline in its €2.3 billion acquisition of SIX Payment Services, to create the leading and largest payment provider in Europe
+- Worldline in the context of its €2.3 billion acquisition of SIX Payment Services, to create the leading payment provider in Europe

 - Philip Morris France in the cartel investigation of the French Competition Authority following unannounced inspections